gamificalostudio/Tankerfield/docs/Gerard_contribution.md

 ## Game implementation

 In the first place, our project needed a base code structure to start developing our video game.
 We used my code, which had the basic functionalities of the engine, the modules (e.g. render module, window module, pathfinding module, scene module, and so on).
 From there, we have been implementing all the game features.
 Obviously, all the code that has been written followed the rules of the TDD.

+More of my individual contributions to the project are explained below:

+The initial pathfinding and walkability of the enemies and how they relate to the scene/map itself.